e-kolpakov/e-kolpakov.github.io/_unstructured.md

 After all this, I was able to reduce my review load back to 10-15% of my time, while still capturing the good amount of value from code reviews.
 So, I haven't counted, but in the next 6 months I've merged about 500-1000 lines of code per week :smile:.

+# Akka persistence

+One additional note that touches both _Persistence_ and _Consistency_ is that even with these mechanisms in place, it is still possbile to trade consistency for a better performance.
+Persistent Actor has two APIs for storing the event:
+`persist` and `persistAsync`.
+While both accept the state-updating logic as a callback (or "continuation") and execute it after the persistence is completed, `persist` prevents an actor from processing next message until the callback is finished, while with the `persistAsync` it will start working on the next message right away.
+In our project, we needed the consistency, so we always use `persist`.